mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/access-control/index.md

 ---
 layout: layout.pug
+title: Access Control
 navigationTitle: Access Control
-title: Access Control
 menuWeight: 1
 excerpt: Centrally manage access across clusters
-menuWeight: 9
 ---

 Role-based authorization can be defined centrally within Kommander to control access to resources on all clusters.
 The resources are similar to Kubernetes RBAC but with some crucial differences.

-#### Types of Access Control Objects
+## Types of Access Control Objects

 **Groups** map to groups and user claims from your identity providers.